-The fault assessment of the burner control unit, which includes the fault assessment during lock-out or safety shutdown is based on a second fault analysis.
+The fault assessment of the burner control unit, which includes the fault assessment during lock-out or safety shut-down is based on a second fault analysis.
 A third independent fault is not considered.

-A repaired or re-manufactured burner control system shall be deemed not to conform to this standard unless:
+A repaired or re-manufactured burner control system shall be deemed not to conform to this document unless:

-- a) the work has been undertaken by the original manufacturer or his approved agent, or - b) it can be verified that the repaired or re-manufactured control system complies with this clause and if applicable, cl.
-10.3.1, and that the repairer, in the context of this standard, shall be considered as the original manufacturer.
+- a) the work has been undertaken by the original manufacturer or his approved agent, or - b) it can be verified that the repaired or re-manufactured control system complies with this clause and if applicable, 10.3.1, and that the repairer, in the context of this document, shall be considered as the original manufacturer.

-9.1.2 Automatic burner controls and/or flame detectors for non-permanent operation: First fault
+9.1.2 Automatic burner controls and/or flame detectors for non permanent operations: First fault

-Any fault (see annex A.1) in any one component or any one fault together with any other fault arising from that first fault shall result in either:
+Any fault (see Annex A) in any one component or any one fault together with any other fault arising from that first fault shall result in either:

-- a) the automatic burner control becoming inoperative with all valve terminals de-energized at least at the end of the first safety time; - b) the system proceeding to safety shut-down within a time according to the first safety time, or to volatile, or to non-volatile lock-out, provided that subsequent reset from the volatile or non-volatile lock-out condition under the same fault condition results in the system returning to the volatile or non-volatile lock-out condition, continue with fault assessment during lock-out or safety shut-down according to 9.1.6.2; - c) the system continuing to operate, the fault being identified during the next start-up sequence, the result being a) or b); - d) the system remaining operational in accordance with the functional requirements of this standard (see 7.2 to 7.8).
+- a) the system becoming inoperative with all valve terminals de-energised at least at the end of the first safety time; - b) the system proceeding to safety shut-down within a time according to the first safety time, or to volatile, or to non-volatile lock-out, provided that subsequent reset from the volatile or non-volatile lock-out condition under the same fault condition results in the system returning to the volatile or non-volatile lock-out condition, continue with fault assessment during lock-out or safety shut-down according to 9.1.6.3; - c) the system continuing to operate, the fault being identified during the next start-up sequence, the result being a) or b); - d) the system remaining operational in accordance with the functional requirements of this document (see 7.2 to 7.8).

-9.1.3 Automatic burner controls and/or flame detectors for non-permanent operation: Second fault 🖌
+9.1.3 Automatic burner controls and /or flame detectors for non-permanent operations: Second fault

-If, when appraised according to the test conditions and criteria of 9.2, a fault results in the system remaining operational in accordance with the requirements of this standard, any further independent fault considered together with the first fault shall result in either 9.1.2 a), b) c) or d).
+If, when appraised according to the test conditions and criteria of 9.2, a fault results in the system remaining operational in accordance with the requirements of this document, any further independent fault considered together with the first fault shall result in either 9.1.2 a), b) c) or d).